sabTn01/booking-manager/README.md

-# The Wild Osis - Web app
+# Booking Manager - Web app

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.